palak363/AngryBirds-GUI-Game/README.md

   Various levels with increasing complexity and difficulty.
 Each level presents unique obstacles and challenges to keep the gameplay fresh and exciting.

 - **Bird Types:**
-  Different types of birds are provided at every level, each with unique abilities.
+  Different types of birds are provided at every level

 - **Physics-Based Gameplay:**
   Simulates realistic physics using libGDX’s physics engine.
 Birds fly in arcs, collide with structures, and react to realistic forces.